vikdiesel/admin-one-vue-bulma-dashboard/README.md

 2. Provide steps to reproduce
 3. Provide an expected behavior
 4. Describe what is actually happening
-5. Platfrom, Browser & version as some issues may be browser specific
+5. Platform, Browser & version as some issues may be browser specific

 ## Licensing